Artboard 10 Copy 13.png

 UX / UI Designer

 AE Machines needed a foundational product to live demo with users at events and generate investor interest.
 The web application needed a responsive user interface intended for both desktop and tablet.
-I created the workflows (WCAG 2.0 accessibility compliant), interaction design and all visual graphics, as well as a redesign of the AE Machines website incorporating their cleaner branding aesthetic to match the product.
+I created the interface, workflows (WCAG 2.0 accessibility compliant), interaction design, icons, and rebranded the AE Machines website incorporating a cleaner aesthetic to match the product.

 Identifying Business Goals